dmbarbour/glas/docs/GlasDesign.md

 Glas is named in allusion to transparency of glass, human mastery over glass as a material, and the phased liquid-to-solid creation analogous to staged metaprogramming.
 It can also be read as a backronym for 'general language system', which is something glas aspires to be.
 Design goals orient around compositionality, extensibility, scalability, live coding, staged metaprogramming, and distributed systems programming.

-Interaction with the glas system is initially through a command line 'glas' executable.
-See [Glas CLI](GlasCLI.md).
+Interaction with the glas system is initially through a [command line interface](GlasCLI.md).

 ## Data